 There is also the danger of smoke inhalation, so play it smart and set your tent at least 15’ from the fire itself.

-Are you establishing a permanent campsite?
+Are you establishing a permanent camping site?
 Maybe you’ve got a favorite place to visit in the woods and want to have a ready-to-go campsite.
-If this is a place you’re going to regularly return to, and it’s not backcountry/protected land, set up a stone ring fire pit and use it when learning how to build a campfire.
+If this is a place you’re going to regularly return to, and it’s not backcountry/protected land, set up a stone fire ring pit and use it whenever you make campfires.

 Find the ideal place for the campfire, and remove all debris.
 Grab some rocks, anything fist-sized or larger will do, and make a circle the desired size.